Cherenkov detector: Fundamental properties

+Furthermore, the Cherenkov production method is extremely fast, to first order the transit time of a near-speed of light particle passing through a length through the material.
+Detailed calculations estimate Cherenkov pulses to vary ~1 to 100 femtoseconds, depending on details, and under specific conditions can be attosecond or shorter.
+In detectors, the temporal resolution of a Cherenkov detector depends more on the dispersion of the pulse or the speed of the amplification technique like a photomultipler.

+Other notable properties include that Cherenkov light is coherent and polarized.

 Most Cherenkov detectors aim at recording the Cherenkov light produced by a primary charged particle.
 Some sensor technologies explicitly aim at Cherenkov light produced (also) by secondary particles, be it incoherent emission as occurring in an electromagnetic particle shower or by coherent emission, for example Askaryan effect.

-Cherenkov radiation is not only present in the range of visible light or UV light but also in any frequency range where the emission condition can be met i.e. in the radiofrequency range.

-Different levels of information can be used.
-Binary information can be based on the absence or presence of detected Cherenkov radiation.
-The amount or the direction of Cherenkov light can be used.

-In contrast to a scintillation counter the light production is instantaneous.

 Detector types

-In the simple case of a threshold detector, the mass-dependent threshold energy allows the discrimination between a lighter particle (which does radiate) and a heavier particle (which does not radiate) of the same energy or momentum.
-Several threshold stages can be combined to extend the covered energy range.
+Cherenkov detectors can be classified as threshold or imaging detectors (including differential or ring imaging), they can be classified by the Cherenkov medium type - gas, aerogel, liquids, solids, metamaterials.
+They can be single photon collection or current mode. they can be classified on the photon collection type - gas, vacuum or solid state.

+Jelley classifies Cherenkov detectors as focusing, where an optical system focuses the light, or a non-focusing, where the light is collected diffuse.

 Cherenkov threshold detectors have been used for fast timing and time of flight measurements in particle detectors.

 More elaborate designs use the amount of light produced.
 Recording light from both primary and secondary particles, for a Cherenkov calorimeter the total light yield is proportional to the incident particle energy.